Lisa-Ho/three-investigators/README.md

 # About this project

-This is a personal project scraping and analysing data on the German audio drama [‘Die drei ???’](https://de.wikipedia.org/wiki/Die_drei_%3F%3F%3F) (orgig. the three investigators).
+This is a personal project scraping and analysing data on the German audio drama [‘Die drei ???’](https://de.wikipedia.org/wiki/Die_drei_%3F%3F%3F) (orig.: the three investigators).
 As a huge fan and regular listener since my childhood, I was curious to find out more about the series while expanding my python skills around webscraping.

 Thanks to the fansite [Rocky-Beach.com](https://www.rocky-beach.com/php/wordpress/) I was able to collect data on each episode.
 I then used [Genderize API](https://github.com/SteelPangolin/genderize) to predict the gender of the show's actors based on their first name.